 The best quality fiber, usually

-These are made very well, easier to clean, more
+These are well constructed, easier to clean, more

 resilient, resist fading, better color choices, more durable, more

 styles to choose from, etc.

 get a much better backing system.
 The backing will have a much tighter

 density will be higher, often rated more than 3000.
 Higher density carpets can

 tolerate higher traffic applications and and increased ease of cleaning.

 tuft-twist rating will be higher (in the 6 to 9 range).
 Higher tuft-twists make

 be $45 to $85 per square yard for carpet only.
 Pad and installation is extra.